Visual Arts

 - Line

-Additionally, every unit connects to an art movement, artist, or grade level thematic curriculum.
-The students learn how to articulate artistic perception, which includes building vocabulary and describing works of art using proper terminology, such as 3-D form, contour, and primary and secondary colors.
+Each unit connects to a specific art movement, artist, or a thematic curriculum from the grade level.
+Students learn how to articulate artistic perception by building vocabulary and describing art using proper terminology, like 3-D form, contour, and primary and secondary colors.